grokify/beegoutil/README.md

 3. Set up your `app.conf` file.
 4. Run the app

-You can do the above with the following steps:
+You can do the above with the following steps.
+See the next section for more detailed information on the configuration file.

 ```bash
 $ git clone https://github.com/grokify/beego-oauth2-demo